Quick Answer

 Minimum Contribution (Effective July 1 2024)

-- USD 235,000 – Single applicant or family of up to four
+- USD 235,000 - Single applicant, or main applicant plus up to 3 dependents (4 people total)

 - Additional dependant: an extra contribution applies per schedule of fees.